pgtipping/Synthalyst/memory-bank/activeContext.md

 ### Recent Updates

+#### Vercel Build Error Fixes [2024-07-10 15:45:00]

+- Fixed build errors that were preventing successful deployment on Vercel:
+  - Added "use client" directive to Breadcrumb.tsx which was using the usePathname hook
+  - Added "use client" directive to RedisMonitoring.tsx which was using useEffect and useState hooks
+  - Installed the missing @upstash/ratelimit package
+  - Updated toast calls in RedisMonitoring.tsx to use the correct Sonner API format
+  - Fixed variable naming and removed unused parameters
+- These changes have been committed and pushed to the repository, which should resolve the Vercel build errors

 #### ApplyRight and Interview Prep Integration [2024-07-10 10:30:00]

 - Implemented data sharing functionality between ApplyRight and Interview Prep